Building prosperity & digital Culture.

-Hi, I’m Stella Njogo, a strategist on a mission to shape a healthy and wealthy digital Africa.I have over 12 years of experience in building organisations across sectors through positioning, digital strategy and strategic communications.
+Hi, I’m Stella Njogo, a strategist on a mission to shape a healthy and wealthy digital Africa.My work revolves around building digital prosperity in Africa.

 The Problems I Solve